hazrmard/hazrmard.github.io/content/post/2024-10-27-lab-server.md

 draft = false
 +++

 I have often been stumped at one stage of personal software projects: sharing with others.
-It one of two ways:
+It goes one of three ways:

-I come up with a fun idea and make a prototype.
+1. I come up with a fun idea and make a prototype.
 The repo is up on github.
 Anyone who wants to use it will clone it, recreate the environment, and execute on their machine.
 Many times the work to set up the project demo is not worth the utility of the actual demo.

-Or, I am setting up a closed-source project, but would love user feedback.
+2. Or, I am setting up a closed-source project, but would love user feedback.

-Or, it's a project for myself that I'd like to host publicly (see [here how I wrote a script to get into tennis meetups](./chatgpt-tennis-project/index.md)).
+3. Or, it's a project for myself that I'd like to host publicly (see [here how I wrote a script to get into tennis meetups]({{< ref chatgpt-tennis-project >}})).

 In all of the above cases, uploading to a repository host (Github), or some static website builder (vercel, cloudfare, github) is insufficient.
-Previously, I'd exposed my home server to host projects ([see here how I SSH to my desktop remotely](./Remote%20SSH%20into%20desktop.md)).
+Previously, I'd exposed my home server to host projects ([see here how I SSH to my desktop remotely]({{< ref "Remote SSH into desktop">}})).
 Server availability in that case is subject to power outages, networking restrictions, and foremost - security.

 Now, I've taken to using virtual private servers to host some projects.
 This is how it works: